kaki-lang/kaki/docs/tutorial/control-flow.md

 }
 ```

-These can be chained too, and only the the first block whose conditioned is
+`if` and `else` can be chained too, and only the the first block whose
-satisfied is executed.
+condition is satisfied is executed.

 ```kaki
 if x == 0 {